>

 There are three different sources for specifying an input graph:

-1. Draw Graph: You can draw any undirected unweighted graph as the input graph.
+1. Edit Graph: You can draw any undirected unweighted graph as the input graph.

 2. Modeling: Several graph problems can be reduced into an MCBM problem.
 In this visualization, we have the modeling examples for the famous Rook Attack problem and standard MCBM problem (also valid in MCM mode).

-3. Examples: You can select from the list of our example graphs to get you started.
+3. Example Graphs: You can select from the list of our example graphs to get you started.
 The list of examples is slightly different in the two MCBM vs MCM modes.

 🕑